 There is limited parking in and around the Bard campus, particularly on main campus.
 Students are encouraged to park their vehicles at one of the large student lots and walk or shuttle to classes or other activities on campus.
 As an environmentally aware and concerned community, typical issues concerning limited and convenient parking, blocked emergency access, tickets, and towing may easily be avoided by simply applying the “park and walk” philosophy.
 During the warmer months, students are encouraged to use bicycles.

 1. Monday through Friday, 7:00 a.m. to 5:00 p.m., the Main Lot is reserved for faculty and staff parking only.
-Students residing in Stone Row may park in the Olin or Water Plant Lot.
+Students residing in Stone Row have a reserved row in the Main Parking Lot and are issued special parking stickers allowing them to park in that row.
+If that row is occupied, Main Campus Resident Students must find other parking accommodations.
+Olin Parking Lot is a commuter lot open from 6:30 a.m. until 11:30 p.m.
+Vehicles may not be parked overnight in the Olin Lot due to special maintenance required for the permeable asphalt.
 Illegally parked vehicles will be ticketed and towed.

 2. Emergency access and fire lanes to all buildings must be kept clear at all times.
-Parking along the side of a building, in drop-off areas, or in handicap or other specially designated areas will result in immediate towing and fines.
+Parking along the side of a building, fire lanes, drop-off areas, or handicap or other specially designated areas could result in immediate towing and fines.